Gossip

 Another very fustrating incident is when you want to withdraw money and yore quite new to the bank.
 You have to keep walking about taking instructions from different people, you mostly find yourself lost till your able to finish up and leave.

-One thing which is simultaneous to all banks is that all their tellers don't work.
-At every point in time one is just an idol teller who won't make any attempt to serve you.
+One thing which is simultaneous to all banks is that all their tellers don't .
+At every point in time one is just an idol teller who 't make any attempt to serve you.

 The worst offenders are the tellers who won't bothering speaking nicely or relating in a good way.
 Most of them don't do a good job in relating to customers to the extent of frowning or getting pissed when you make enquiries more than once.
 This is so bad you sometimes wonder what happened to customer service.